 Being alienated in fetishes is the natural state of a human being, which begins with the mirror stage .
-A fetish is an authority-body complex, obtained by dressing up a body with an authority .
+A fetish is an authority-body complex, obtained by a body wearing an authority .
 When a fetish is disrupted, the negation may take place either in its authorization or in its embodiment.
 The disruption of the authorization of a fetish produces unauthorized bodies, in other words, monsters.
 The disruption of the embodiment of a fetish produces disembodied authorities, in other words, gods.
 Gods and monsters are shadows that emerge from the disruption of fetishes.
 They are two sides of the same phenomenon: Not only are monsters sent by gods, but also are gods sent by monsters.
 The negation manifested in a god or a monster essentially concerns the underlying separation of authorization from embodiment .
 When the disjunction between authorization and embodiment is completed, monsters become critters (Haraway) and gods become the combinatorial .

 An example occurrence of becoming-monster (monstering or monstration) can be found in the anime Inuyasha (2000-2004).
 Inuyasha is a half-demon whose father is a demon and whose mother is a human.
 He inherits a sword called Tetsusaiga that’s made from the fang of his demon father.
 This is a special sword that transforms to become bigger and stronger (erect!) when Inuyasha is fighting to protect a human being (his girlfriend Kagome).
 Usually Inuyasha is a benevolent man (Image 1).
 But if he drops his sword Tetsusaiga during a fight with an enemy, then, as if to desperately protect himself from great danger, he transforms into a full demon with blood red eyes and starts undiscerningly killing all his enemies with his claws (Image 2).
 This transformation is dangerous for him and others.